-(Issued in terms of section 24(9) of the Allied Health Professions Act, 1982 (Act No. 63 of 1982) read with regulution 3(11)(b) to attend a disciplinary inquiry)
+(Issued in terms of section 24(9) of the Allied Health Professsions Act, 1982 (Act No. 63 of 1982) read with regulation 3(11)(b) to attend a disciplinary inquiry)

 TO:

-(Full names)

-Physical Address

-Postal Address

-Email address (if available)
+(if available)

-You are hereby summoned to appear in person at an inquiry in connection with a

-complaint, charge or allegation of unprofessional conduct to be held in terms of the

-Allied Health Professions of South Africa Act, 1982 (Act No. 63 of 1982) (hereinafter

-referred to as the "Act") and the regulations thereto on the date and time and at the

-place specified below:
+You are hereby summoned to appear in person at an inquiry in connection with a complaint, charge or allegation of unprofessional conduct to be held in terms of the Allied Health Professions of South Africa Act, 1982 (Act No. 63 of 1982) (hereinafter referred to as the "Act") and the regulations thereto on the date and time and at the place specified below:

 DATE: PLACE: TIME:

 NAMES OF ACCUSED:

 NAMES OF COMPLAINANT:

 PARTICULARS OF COMPLAINT:

-NOTE: